• Ways to Cultivate MIndfulness

 Mantra Meditation

-Out of all the meditations I’ve listed here, I have the least amount of experience with mantra meditations.
-But I wanted to include it because it’s a great alternative to the standard mindfulness meditation.
-In a mantra meditation, you focus on a word or a single syllable (and sometimes a phrase) for the entirely of the meditation.
+In a mantra meditation, you focus on a word or a single syllable (or sometimes a phrase) for the entirely of the meditation.
 If you focus on a word, this word has no meaning.
 You wouldn’t say something like love, kind, peace, or any other word you have a connection to.
 Often, this word may not even be in the same language you speak.
 Some common examples of syllables or words you may repeat include om and ram.

 During your meditation, you’ll repeat your chosen mantra (or the one your instructor has provided for you) over and over again.
 There is no rush here.
 Keep a smooth, relaxed, even tone.
 Focus on the sound of the mantra, and when your mind wanders, bring yourself back to the sound, just as you would in a standard mindfulness meditation practice.